-Top English-Friendly Japanese Banks for Foreigners [2023 Guide]
+Top English-Friendly Japanese Banks for Foreigners in 2024

-If you don’t speak Japanese but you need to open a Japanese bank account to send or receive money, then this article is for you.
+If you don’t speak Japanese but you need to open a Japanese bank account to send or receive money, then this article on the best international banks for expats is for you.

-Today, we’re listing the most English-friendly Japanese banks for foreigners in 2022—so that you can open a bank account even if you can’t speak nor read any Japanese.
+Today, we’re listing the most English-friendly Japanese banks for foreigners in 2024—so that you can open a bank account even if you can’t speak nor read any Japanese.